datagrok/modular-git-hooks/README.md

     2. Move the existing hook, if it exists, into that directory: `mv .git/hooks/pre-commit .git/hooks/pre-commit.d/default`
     3. Create a symlink to `dispatch` named for the hook: `ln -s dispatch .git/hooks/pre-commit`

-# A shared collection of your favorite hooks
+# A shared collection of hooks

 Do you have several canonical "bare" repositories stored in a central server, and apply some of the same hooks to all (or a subset) of them?